Probate Q&A Series

 • No real estate: You cannot use the affidavit to transfer land or interests in land.

-• Timing: File the affidavit only after four days from the date of death.
+• Timing: File the affidavit only after 30 days from the date of death.

-• Court enforcement: The clerk can compel property release and award costs if necessary.
+• Court enforcement: The clerk can compel property release if necessary.

 Using the small estate affidavit correctly saves time and money.
 It avoids the complexity of full probate when the estate’s personal property is modest.
 Always verify values and statutory requirements before proceeding.